Verilog 学习笔记

 integer a = 5423; // base format is not specified, a gets a decimal value of 5423 |

-is called a string.
+A sequence of characters enclosed in a double quote " " is called a string.
 It cannot be split into multiple lines and every character in the string take 1-byte to be stored.

 "Hello World!" // String with 12 characters -> require 12 bytes |